chriskirknielsen/chriskirknielsen.com/src/en/pages/acknowledgements.md

 ---
 title: Acknowledgements
-subtitle: Or "colophon"
+subtitle: Or "colophon", I suppose.
 summary: Some info about this site
 permalink: /acknowledgements/
 ---

 ## Site Specs

-This site is built with [{{ eleventy.generator }}](https://www.11ty.dev/) (of which I am an official supporter!), a fantastic static site generator.
+This site is built with [{{ eleventy.generator }}](https://www.11ty.dev/), a fantastic static site generator.
 I run [gulp](https://gulpjs.com/) in front of my build to compile my Sass to CSS and minify styles and scripts alike, then inline them to reduce HTTP requests.

 Hosting is provided by [Netlify](https://netlify.com/), free of charge, since I don't generate much traffic… Still good to support these fine folks, though!

-You can check out the [full source code on GitHub]({{ metadata.repo }}), just don't be a jerk: don't steal the code and call it yours.
-Thanks!
+You can check out the [full source code on GitHub]({{ metadata.repo }}), I only ask that you don't steal my code and slap your own name on it.

 ## Uses